Converting the Witchwarper to PF1: Paradigm Shifts (Part 1)

 Unless otherwise stated, the effects of a paradigm shift last for a number of rounds equal to your witchwarper level.
 If a paradigm shift allows a saving throw to resist its effects, the DC is equal to 10 + half your witchwarper level + your Charisma modifier.

 Starting at 4th level, your ability to shuffle these realities improves.
 Upon gaining a witchwarper level (including at 4th level), you can swap out one paradigm shift you know for a different paradigm shift of the same level.
 You can instead select a paradigm shift of a lower level, but note the level of the original paradigm shift so that when you later swap out the same paradigm shift at later levels, you can select any paradigm shift of the original level or lower.)

 I have a Patreon.
 It helps me carve out the time needed to create these blog posts, and is a great way to let me know what kind of content you enjoy.
 If you’d like to see more Pathfinder 1st edition options (or more rules for other game systems, fiction, game industry essays, game design articles, worldbuilding tips, whatever!), try joining for just a few bucks and month and letting me know!

-Posted on April 5, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder, PC Options.
+Posted on April 5, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 1 Comment.